LMH01/adventofcode_lib_lmh01/README.md

 ## Using this libary
 If you would like to use this libary yourself include this line in the `dependencies` block of your cargo.toml file:

 `adventofcode_lmh01_lib = { git = "https://github.com/LMH01/adventofcode_lmh01_lib.git" }`

+It could however happen that I break this library with updates so be prepared to fix you code when that happens.